 DON’T BE A MUG, CHECK YOUR JUGS!

-The ‘Don’t be a mug, check you jugs’, slogan will be emblazoned across Grounded Espresso Bar cups in Newry highlighting the importance of women checking their breasts for lumps.
+The ‘Don’t be a Mug, Check you Jugs’, slogan was emblazoned across Grounded Espresso Bar cups in Newry highlighting the importance of women checking their breasts for lumps.
 Graeme Finnegan, founder of Grounded explained the concept of the cups.
-“I had the pleasure to meet up with Pretty ‘N’ Pink’s founder, Noleen Adair, who since setting up the charity six years ago has worked tirelessly raising awareness and providing help for breast cancer patients and their families throughout Northern Ireland.
+“I had the pleasure to meet up with Pretty ‘N’ Pink’s founder, Noleen Adair, who since setting up the charity seven years ago has worked tirelessly raising awareness and providing help for breast cancer patients and their families throughout Northern Ireland.

 She told me about the services her charity provides for breast cancer patients throughout the country.
 And when you talk to this lady it’s very easy to see how passionate she is, how much effort she puts into the charity and the people who know her and those who have benefited from the charity have the utmost respect and admiration for her constant work.

 Over a cup of coffee we brain stormed on how we could work together to raise awareness of the charity, the condition and the importance of self-checking!
 When we were leaving Grounded Espresso Bar and getting a brew for the road, that’s when it came to us - to put the message on a highly consumable product, which can sit in the office, at home, in the car, everywhere you take you brew”.

 Recent statistics from the Northern Ireland cancer registry reveal incident rates are climbing in Northern Ireland at 1% per year while the mortality rate is falling by just over 2% per year because survival rates are improving.
 There was an annual average of 1,104 cases of women in the north being diagnosed with the disease between the years 2004 -2008.